-The Board currently comprises of a non executive chairman and an executive director.
+The Board currently comprises of a chairman and a non executive director.

 Following the sale of all of Hardy’s oil and gas interests in October 2019, the Company is now a ‘cash shell’ and no longer has any subsidiaries or assets of significance other than cash and cash equivalents.
 As and when the circumstances of the Company change, the Board will consider the appointment of additional directors as appropriate.

 The Company is controlled through its Board of Directors.
 The Board is responsible for formulating, reviewing and approving the Company's strategy, budgets and corporate actions and ensure that the necessary financial and other resources are made available to enable those objectives to be met.
 It has a schedule of matters reserved for its approval including but not limited to, decisions on strategy and risk management, approval of budgets, acquisitions and disposals, major capital expenditure, legal and insurance issues, board structure and the appointment of advisors.
 In some areas responsibility is delegated to committees of the Board within clearly defined terms of reference.The non-executive director constructively challenges and helps develop proposals on strategy and bring strong, independent judgement, knowledge and experience to the Board's deliberations.